danthegoodman1/Gildra/docs/CONTROL_PLANE.md

 }
 ```

+When an error is received, a `500 internal error` will be returned to the original request, and the error will be logged.

 ### GET /domain/:domain/challenge/:token - get the challenge token for a domain

 For a given HTTP challenge, fetch the key that must be returned.
 Gildra uses this to complete an incoming HTTP challenge.

-Any response with an error status code >=400 will be proxied as the response to the HTTP challenge.

 Request Body:
 ```json